dotnet/docs-maui/docs/android/deployment/publish-cli.md

 > - [Publish for macOS](../../mac-catalyst/deployment/index.md)
 > - [Publish for Windows](../../windows/deployment/publish-cli.md)

-When distributing your .NET Multi-platform App UI (.NET MAUI) app for Android, you generate an _apk_ (Android Package) or an _aab_ (Android App Bundle) file.
-The _apk_ is used for installing your app to an Android device, and the _aab_ is used to publish your app to an Android store.
+When distributing your .NET Multi-platform App UI (.NET MAUI) app for Android, you generate an Android Package (APK) or an Android App Bundle (AAB) file.
+The APK is used for installing your app to an Android device, and the AAB is used to publish your app to Google Play.

 With just a few configuration changes to your project, your app can be packaged for distribution.